dhicks6345789/application-starter/README.md

 ### To Do
 - More testing.
 - Make list of startup options configurable to allow for different applications.
 Might be particularly handy as a way of setting up kisok machines for exams or displays.
+- Add more redirects for Documents, check if there's other locations to set Registry keys so that all applications see redirected location properly.